nullity00/circom-circuits/README.md

 ## To do

-- implement [pruneBuffer](https://github.com/iden3/circomlibjs/blob/main/src/eddsa.js#L29) function as a template inside a circuit
+- implement [pruneBuffer](https://github.com/iden3/circomlibjs/blob/main/src/eddsa.js#L29) function as a template inside a circuit, to allow the same random value to be the private key both inside and outside the circuit.
+Off-circuit pubkey generation requires the private key to be massaged (“pruned”) before being passed into a circuit.
 - circuits for proof of burn, proof of solvency
 - tests !!!!